bitToQubits/healthcare-reminder/README.md

 DB_URI = The MongoDB remote server URI
 ```
 ## Usage
-- Open the server by opening up the terminal in VSCode in the system directory, and executing ``node server.js``
+- Open the server by opening up the terminal in VSCode in the system directory, and executing ``node server.mjs``
 - You can use POSTMAN to test the API.
     - Call ``POST https://your_ngrok_domain/api/v1/calls/outbound`` to trigger a call.
         - Here is the required body of the request.